 A daily ‘hands-on’ exam accomplishes several significant things.

-- Your dog becomes accustom to being handled all over.
+- Your dog becomes accustomed to being handled all over.
 When the vet wants to examine an injured paw or check stitches, the dog isn’t frightened or stressed about being examined.
 Grooming is much easier, too.

 - It builds an important part of the human/dog relationship: mutual trust and respect.

 I usually start at the head and work my way to the toes and nails.
-Using your hands, you need to check joints, the back, skin, ribs, ears, eyes, mouth, and coat.
+Next, you need to check joints, the back, skin, ribs, ears, eyes, mouth, and coat using your hands.
 As you check your dog, use all of your senses.
 Is the smell normal or strong and foul?
 Untreated injuries start to stink as they become infected.
-Breath odor or ear odor can also indicate conditions which require a vet visit.
+Breath odor or ear odor can also indicate conditions that require a vet visit.
 Note anything different or unusual.
-This is a great list to bring with you to your veterinarian at your dog’s yearly wellness examination.
+This is a great list to bring with your veterinarian to your dog’s yearly wellness examination.
 I also do two more things.
-I lightly tap my dog’s head with a flat palm (to desensitize her to people saying hi to her that way) and lightly pull her tail (dog’s don’t like having their tail touched).
+I lightly tap my dog’s head with a flat palm (desensitize her to people saying hi to her that way) and lightly pull her tail (dogs don’t like having their tail touched).
 Doing so will prevent some of the more common issues with children and adults greeting your dog.